By Amanda Hedges, DVM, cVA, CVSMT, published in the San Mateo County Horsemen’s Association (SMCHA) Newsletter, Q1 2021

 An Immune System Gone Awry

 Molecules that irritate our horse’s bodies are all around.
 One of the jobs of the immune system is to protect us from the harmful effects of these irritants, maintaining the balance between stimulus and an appropriate response that keeps a horse healthy.
-An allergic reaction can occur when an irritant or combination of irritants disrupts or overwhelms the immune system’s balance.
-This reaction may be severe and life-threatening (anaphylaxis), sudden (acute), or more slow/insidious in onset (chronic).
+Equine allergies can occur when an irritant or combination of irritants disrupts or overwhelms the immune system’s balance.
+An allergic reaction may be severe and life-threatening (anaphylaxis), sudden (acute), or more slow/insidious in onset (chronic).

 Signs of an Allergic Reaction

 Signs of allergies often appear as an immune system overreaction, resulting in local or systemic inflammation.
 We see hives, itching, oozing, scabs, hair loss, tearing, coughing, breathing changes, nasal discharge, hair loss, poor performance, and even gastrointestinal upset.
 Anaphylaxis is a severe acute allergic reaction characterized by increased respiratory effort, rate, or noise, recumbency, and/or shock.
 Anaphylaxis is a medical emergency necessitating immediate veterinary intervention.
 Sometimes an allergic episode (e.g., hives) is a one-off and other times a horse has developed allergies to something in his/her environment.

 To restore balance to the immune system in non-life threatening cases, we need a two-fold approach: 1) decrease the irritants 2) calm down the immune system.
 Let’s look at some common equine allergens and what we can do about them.

 Changes in the environment and the horse’s immune system can make it difficult to identify the cause of a horse’s allergic response.
 Some common equine allergens include: